Assume the Best

 We were two minutes late to study hall in the library when the librarian greeted Michael with a frown and immediately asked, “WHERE WERE YOU AND WHAT TOOK YOU SO LONG!?”
 He started to explain himself and she immediately cut him off and said, “I DON’T EVEN WANT TO HEAR IT!”
 Even though I was late as well, not a word was said to me.

-What the librarian didn’t know was we were late because Michael saw one of our classmates fall down the stairs going to the first floor while spilling the two books and pencil case that he was carrying.
+What the librarian didn’t know was we were late because Michael saw one of our classmates fall down the stairs going to the first floor while spilling the two books and pencil case he was carrying.
 This student happened to have Down Syndrome and sometimes struggled with mobility.
 Michael and I helped him get settled and got to the precious study hall as fast as we could.
 Whenever Michael and I talk about school, he always mentions that walk to study hall and how much he cannot stand the librarian because she absolutely refused to give him a voice.